-The utilization data thereby collected are disaggregated by parking facility in Appendix B. As the surveys occurred in winter, spring and summer, and on weekdays and weekends, the utilization data thereby collected are considered to have captured temporal fluctuations in parking demand without adjustment.
-In keeping with standard evaluative practice, observed peak demand for each Core Area is used for demand-supply assessment purposes.
+The utilization data are disaggregated by parking facility in Appendix B. As the surveys occurred in winter, spring and summer, and on weekdays and weekends, the utilization data collected are considered to have captured temporal fluctuations in parking demand without adjustment.
+In keeping with standard evaluative practice and to promote a conservative approach herein, observed peak demand for each Core Area is used for demand-supply assessment purposes.